Blood around the World

 However, the latest statistics of blood issued to hospitals across England and Wales is as follows; positive 77%, Rh-negative 23% to the nearest %.

 Rh is particularly important in pregnancy because when an Rh-negative woman gives birth to an Rh-positive baby she may develop antibodies that can harm Rh-positive babies in future pregnancies.
 Paradoxically, injecting these mothers with antibodies during and after the pregnancy prevents them from making the potentially harmful antibodies.
 In the Far East Rh-negative is rare and so there are very few problems associated with pregnancy and the Rh blood group.

 Other blood groups

 There are many other blood group systems designated by a plethora of different symbols.
-Because blood groups are inherited, some blood groups are particularly prominent in people of one race or ethnic background.
-People of Afro-Caribbean ethnic origin are more likely to suffer from an inherited disease known as sickle cell anaemia than people of other ethnic groups.
+Because blood groups are inherited, some blood groups are particularly prominent depending on our race or ethnic background.
+People of Black African or Caribbean origin are more likely to suffer from an inherited disease known as sickle cell anaemia than people from other ethnic groups.
 These patients may require regular blood transfusions and, as a result of these transfusions in the UK, may develop antibodies to various blood groups that are common in people of Northern European origin.
-If this happens then blood from Afro-Caribbean donors is most suitable for future transfusions.
+If this happens then blood from Black African or Black Caribbean donors is most suitable for future transfusions.